Texas CACFP Bond: Ensuring Proper Use of Program Funds and Financial Accountability

 Who must obtain the CACFP bond in Texas?

-We’ve often noticed applicants unsure of eligibility.
+We’ve often noticed applicants are unsure of eligibility.
 New sponsors, those with a history of noncompliance, or providers flagged as high-risk must typically submit a bond before receiving reimbursements.

 How is the bond amount calculated by the state?